AJThroen25/CIVE202_Spring2025_INFRA-02-15_Project5_GitHub/README.md

 -[Written Report](CIVE202_Spring2026_GroupINFRA-02-15_Project5_Report.docx) : Written report including Scope of Work, Technical and Non-Technical Summaries, Analysis of Bias, and Results and Discussion

--(CIVE202_Spring 2026_INFRA-02-15_Project 5_Timesheet.xlsx): Contains Engineer Timesheet showing time, date and tasks worked on by each team member as well as compensation.
+-[Timesheet](CIVE202_Spring2026_GroupINFRA-02-15_Project5_Timesheet.xlsx) : Contains Engineer Timesheet showing time, date and tasks worked on by each team member as well as compensation.

--(README): Documentation and user guide for this project.

 #
 ## User Guide